arwes/arwes/FAQ.md

 In the packages information there is a badge indicating its status.

+- In Concept
-- In Concept: The package is not yet specified.
+- In Specification
-- In Planning: The package is in definition and specification.
+- In Development
-- In Development: The package is currently on development.
+- In Testing
-- In Production: The package is ready for use.
+- In Production

 See [roadmap](./ROADMAP.md) for more details.